Mimkaa/miltiplayerGameWithJava/src/docs/requirementAnalysis.md

 ### 2.1 System Integration

-Escape Pursuit operates on a distributed client/server architecture:
+Think Outside the Room operates on a distributed client/server architecture:
 - **Server:** Manages the global game state—including player positions, collision detection, obstacle interactions, and win/lose conditions—and processes commands using a custom text-based protocol.
 - **Clients:** Provide a GUI for capturing player inputs and displaying the game state.